Witiko/doctoral-thesis/defense.md

 2. User studies [@taylor2013situation] have shown that the speed of search engines is crucial to the user experience.
-Since semantic matching techniques add complexity to a search engine, I figured that it would be good to know whether they can still be reasonably fast.
+Since semantic matching techniques add complexity to a search engine, it would be good to know whether they can still be reasonably fast.

-3. Learning to rank techniques and voting algorithms have been shown [@cormack2009reciprocal] to consistently achieve better accuracy than individual text search engines.
+3. Learning to rank techniques have been shown [@cormack2009reciprocal] to consistently achieve better accuracy than individual text search engines.
 However, it was unclear whether this was also true of math-aware search engines.